 Kings Somborne Junkers Ju 88A-1 Memorial

-This memorial is located next to a Hampshire byway and remembers the crew of a Junkers Ju88A-1 crew (I/KG54), which was shot down during the Battle of Britain.
+This memorial is located next to a Hampshire bridleway and remembers the crew of a Junkers Ju88A-1 crew of I/KG54, which was shot down during the Battle of Britain.

 |